MichaelCurrin/os-genesis/docs/about.md

 This project focused on _packages_ - it does not support "dotfiles" as I have separate project for that.

 Going with the DevOps/Ansible lingo, this project handles environment _orchestration_ (though in this case just a single host machine).

 The project specifies the state of packages to be installed and configured and running the scripts makes it happen.
-This saves time having to research or rememeber the commands and run them.
+This saves time having to research or remember the commands and run them.

 Further, this project works well with a layer of automation, as covered in a later section the [Schedule tasks](usage.md#schedule-tasks) part of the usage doc.